 Kimchi is a traditional Korean side dish made by fermenting vegetables with gochugang chilli, with the most famous form of kimchi being made using napa cabbage.
 Kimchi has a strong flavour and many are put off just by the smell.
 But it is a great staple to any diet as fermented foods are great for the gut!

 It was during my vegan diploma at Demuths Cookery School that I changed my mind; it was one of the first things that we made on the course and over the two weeks, I gradually became more and more addicted to it – I decided that kimchi must be some sort of drug!

 More recently, I have really enjoyed playing around with the Demuth’s recipe.
 I began with a Moroccan style kimchi (using rose harissa instead of the Korean chilli flakes) which was super yummy!
-Now that I am living in Vietnam, I have experimented with some local ingredients and come up with a nicely balanced Vietnamese kimchi that can just be eaten straight out of the jar!
+Since living in Vietnam, I have experimented with some local ingredients and came up with a nicely balanced Vietnamese kimchi that can just be eaten straight out of the jar!

 Vietnamese Style Vegan Kimchi